 Pilot Awards must have at least two principal investigators with complementary expertise in computational approaches and biomedical research.
 Applicants can be principal investigators on only one proposal per round.

-Faculty awardees are asked to participate in the review process for four future rounds (two years).
+Faculty awardees are asked to participate in the review process for the next future rounds.

 Proposals will be judged by the following criteria: